kennyparsons/tarnation/README.md

 ```

 ### Restoring the backup
 Restoring the backup is extremely easy.
-The command syntax for the restore script is exactly the same as the backup script.
-Simply run the tarnation-backup.sh with the same parameters that were used to create the backup.
+The command syntax for the restore script is exactly the same as the backup script with an additional `-r` flag.
+Note, during a restore, the config snar is not used, so you can pass any variable as the `-c` flag.
+It just can't be missing or empty.

 Example:
 - Backup via